albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 # No to UberJAR!!

-- Clojure application are typically packaged as an UberJAR, equivalent to a FatJAR
+- Clojure applications are typically packaged as an UberJAR, equivalent to a FatJAR

 - Badigeon is a build library based on `tools.deps`, that can be used to create a slim JAR, a JAR file without dependencies